lonynamer/ansible-task/README.md

 ### What it does ?
 #### Step 1
 When you launch an AWS instance with the following user-data script;
 - Installs git and ansible on the instance.
+(Bash
-- Fetches ansible-playbook configuration desctiptions from github.
+- Fetches ansible-playbook configuration descriptions from github.
+(Git)
 - Ansible-playbook configures, installs docker, pre-configured dockerized jenkins and sonatype nexus repository like this.
+(Ansible)

 http://<aws-instance-ip>:8080 - jenkins
 http://<aws-instance-ip>:8081 - nexus